degville/snap-docs/docs/how-to-guides/manage-snaps/manage-validation-sets.md

 A [validation sets](/explanation/how-snaps-work/validation-sets) ensures only specific snaps are installed, and optionally, only specific snaps at fixed [revisions](/t/glossary/14612#heading--revision).

-> :information_source: For devices running [Ubuntu Core](/t/glossary/14612#heading--ubuntu-core), a validation set can be declared as part of the [model](https://ubuntu.com/core/docs/reference/assertions/model) definition.
+> ⓘ  For devices running [Ubuntu Core](/t/glossary/14612#heading--ubuntu-core), a validation set can be declared as part of the [model](https://ubuntu.com/core/docs/reference/assertions/model) definition.

 ## Create a validation set